hardianlawi/attention-lstm-sentiment-analysis/README.md

 make test_api LOG_DIR=models/attention
 ```

-*NOTE* This will simply send the test requests generated from the `make train` step to the webservice run from `make app` step.
+**NOTE**.
+This will simply send the test requests generated from the `make train` step to the webservice run from `make app` step.
 Therefore, it is important to make sure that the test requests sent correspond to the correct model.

 ## Thoughts